 Receipts or other primary records

-Although a cashbook was provided showing expenses totalling £8,629.48 and which were claimed as an allowable deduction, receipts and invoices were provided which substantiated less than 10% of the amount claimed.
+Although a cashbook provided showing expenses totaling £8,629.48.
+Which claimed as an allowable deduction, receipts, and invoices.
+Provided which substantiated less than 10% of the amount claimed.

-Ms Daniels stated that it was not possible to collect and retain receipts for all expenses as in many cases her purchases were made from market stalls, whose stallholders did not provide receipts.
+Ms. Daniels stated that it was not possible to collect and keep receipts for all expenses.
+As often her purchases made from market stalls, whose stallholders didn’t provide receipts.

-The judge decided that while Ms Daniels should have kept better records, he had no reason to believe that she had not incurred the expenditure and, as a result, the claims should be accepted regardless of the lack of invoices.
+The judge decided that while Ms. Daniels should have kept better records.
+He had no reason to believe that she had not incurred the expenditure.
+As, a result, the claims should accept regardless of the lack of invoices.

 The validity of a penalty assessment under Schedule 24 for ‘carelessness’

-On penalties, the court agreed that HMRC was justified in charging penalties for the incorrectly claimed travelling expenses.
-The argument that Ms Daniels relied on her accountant to prepare and submit the tax returns was not accepted.
-However, the penalties were reduced on the basis of one HMRC officer’s ‘unreasonable approach’, which had ‘soured the relationship’ with the taxpayer and her adviser.
+On penalties, the court agreed that HMRC justified in charging penalties for travel fees.
+The argument that Ms. Daniels relied on her accountant to prepare.
+Submit the tax returns not accepted.
+The penalties reduced on the basis of one HMRC officer’s ‘unreasonable approach’. which had ‘soured the relationship’ with the taxpayer and her adviser.